wercker/DEPRECATED-wercker-cli/README.md

 * triggers a build
 * tries to find and add a heroku deploy target.

 The newly created application information is stored in a .wercker file in the root of your repository.
-You don't need to add this file to your git repository, if a user has access to the project, a user can run `wercker app link` to rebuild the .wercker file
+You don't need to add this file to your git repository, if a user has access to the project, a user can run `wercker link` to rebuild the .wercker file

 ### status
 Shows the status of the latest build.